Any0ne22/CryptoLib/README.md

 ## CryptoRSA Java

-> This example show how to secure a data transfer between two users (user1 and user2) with CryptoLib using RSA algorithm in Java.
+> This example shows how to secure a data transfer between two users (user1 and user2) with CryptoLib using RSA algorithm in Java.

 `CryptoLib.CryptoRSA user1 = new CryptoRSA(2048);`
 `String user1PublicKey= user1.ExportPublicKeyString();`